sadighian/crypto-rl/README.md

 Refer to `experiment.py` to see all the keyword arguments.

+## 7. Citing this project

-## 6. Please remember to cite this repository if used in your research:
+Please remember to cite this repository if used in your research:
 ```
     @misc{Crypto-RL,
         author = {Jonathan Sadighian},